blex-max/expos/docs/usage.md

 # note that for brevity no additional background sample is provided, but providing one
 # (e.g. a matched normal) via --bg can add a lot of statistical power if one is available.
 # 3, 4: statisically-backed flagging on distribution/clustering stats;
-# flagging variants where observations are at least 4x as tightly clustered as the background
+# flagging variants whose clustering sits about three standard deviations above
-# and the difference is statistically significant (P <= 0.05).
+# the background and is statistically significant (P <= 0.05).
 # 6: heuristic/rule-of-thumb on poor alignment score on supporting reads in regions
 # of low reference complexity;
 # 7: heuristic/rule-of-thumb flagging on poor alignment score